mirkokiefer/diff-merge-patch/README.md

 Diff, merge and patch sets, ordered lists, ordered sets and dictionaries in JavaScript:

 - diff(before, after) - returns you all changes in 'after' since 'before'
-- merge(diffs) - merges multiple diffs on the same base object identifying all conflicts
+- merge(diffs) - 3-way merging of multiple diffs on the same base object
 - patch(before, diff) - patches an object using a (merged) diff

-##Sets
+##Design goals
+- **its all just diffs**: merge should only need diffs as input and returns itself a new diff
+- **no magic**: make any merge conflicts explicit to cater for different conflict resolution mechanisms
+- **be commutative**: the order of diffs in a merge should not matter
+- **be recursive**: implement diff, patch and merge for basic data structures and use them to support complex data structures

+##Supported Data Structures
+###Sets
 Sets are represented as JavasScript Arrays:

 ``` js